phocks/phocks.github.io/_posts/2014-07-31-the-neo-neo-genesis.md

 The future unfolds.
 We are all travellers in time.

 In forging ahead new pathways are formed.
-For the past few days I have been learning this song on the piano -- a painstaking progress as I am pretty terrible still --
+For the past few days I have been learning this song on the piano—a slow process as I am pretty terrible still—and day after day, note after painstaking note I could almost feel the neurons fall into line.

+And in this way